fullaware/esxi_snapshot_revert/README.md

 ##<a name="resnap"></a>(re)Create snapshots for multiple VM's###

-This will query your VMWare ESXi host for all the VM's whose names contain `TARGET_VMS` and will create a snapshot named `SNAP_NAME` with the snapshot details of `SNAP_DETAILS`.
-After the snap is created it will power on the VM so you can get back to work quickly.
+1. This will query your VMWare ESXi host for all the VM's whose names contain `TARGET_VMS`.
+2. It will then delete ALL snapshots for that VM.
+It will create a snapshot named `SNAP_NAME` with the snapshot details of `SNAP_DETAILS`.
+3. After the snap is created it will power on the VM so you can get back to work quickly.

 ###How do I use it?###